A Hierarchical Spatiotemporal Action Tokenizer for In-Context Imitation Learning in Robotics: Related Work

-\textbf{Temporal Action Segmentation.} Temporal action segmentation~\cite{kukleva2019unsupervised,kumar2022unsupervised,tran2024permutation,xu2024temporally,spurio2025hierarchical,ali2025joint} involves learning frame representations and clustering them into action segments.
+\textbf{Action Segmentation.} Temporal action segmentation~\cite{kukleva2019unsupervised,kumar2022unsupervised,tran2024permutation,xu2024temporally,spurio2025hierarchical,ali2025joint} involves learning frame representations and clustering them into action segments.
 Early attempts~\cite{kukleva2019unsupervised,vidalmata2021joint} exploit temporal or spatiotemporal reconstruction for representation learning, while classical or hierarchical vector quantization has been applied for clustering in recent works~\cite{spurio2025hierarchical,gokay2025skeleton}.
 Moreover, PROGRESSOR~\cite{ayalew2025progressor} utilizes temporal reconstruction as a reward signal for learning robotic manipulation policy.
-Motivated by these works, we develop a hierarchical spatiotemporal vector quantization framework for action tokenization.
-Other potential applications of our framework include VLA pretraining~\cite{chen2025moto} and human-like agents~\cite{guolearning}, which we will explore in our future work.
+Motivated by the aforementioned works, we develop a hierarchical spatiotemporal vector quantization framework for action tokenization.